dozjs/doz/documentation/index.md

 **Since 2.3.0**

 This directive allows you to add CSS animations to components and HTML elements.
-By default it is set to use the animate.css library but you can also use custom animations or other libraries.
+By default, it is set to use the animate.css library, but you can also use custom animations or other libraries.

 ```javascript